Ernie Davis Academy

-Ernie Davis Academy, formerly Elmira Free Academy, is the junior high school in Elmira, New York, United States.
-In September 2014 it merged with Southside High School (now Elmira High School).
+Ernie Davis Academy is the junior high school in Elmira, New York, United States.
+It occupies the building formerly used by the Elmira Free Academy, a high school, which merged with Southside High School to become Elmira High School in September 2014.
 It has 855 students in grades 7–8 with a student-teacher ratio of 13 to 1.
 According to state test scores, 18 percent of students are at least proficient in math and 22 percent in reading.

-The metro-area surrounding Ernie Davis Academy is both economically and racially diverse, traits reflected in the student body.
-77 percent of the student body is White, 20 percent is Black, 2 percent Hispanic, less than 1 percent Asian or Pacific Islander, and less than 1 percent Native American.
-38 percent of the student body qualified for free or reduced lunches, a percentage significantly higher than the state average of 17 percent.

-History

-Started in 1859 under the Jurisdiction of a Board of Education, EFA had many locations and upgrades as the City grew.

-Elmira Free Academy moved to Hoffman St in 1969.